Quartz

 Provenance

-The dependence of the CL spectrum (color) of quartz from different origins permits the recognition of specific conditions of formation (e.g., temperature and pressure).
-Qualitative studies encompassing a wide array of quartz forms has enabled a general provenance classification to be built based on the CL color with guidelines in place for the classification as volcanic, plutonic, hydrothermal, and metamorphic quartz fabrics.
-However, in combination with other analytical methods such as trace-element analysis, isotope, or inclusion studies is often beneficial.
+The dependence of the CL spectrum (color) of quartz from different origins permits the recognition of specific formation conditions (e.g., temperature and pressure).
+Qualitative studies encompassing a wide array of quartz forms have enabled a general provenance classification to be built based on the CL color, with guidelines in place for the classification as volcanic, plutonic, hydrothermal, and metamorphic quartz fabrics.
+However, in combination with other analytical methods such as trace-element analysis, isotope, or inclusion studies, it is often beneficial.

 Diagenesis

-CL maps are useful to reconstruct diagenetic processes in reservoir quartz since authigenic and detrital quartz can be distinguished; as well as secondary overgrowths, ghosts of the original fabric, and cementation sequences.
-Such observations are important to discern various geological and mineralogical aspects, particularly in the field of oil exploration.
+CL maps are useful for reconstructing diagenetic processes in reservoir quartz since authigenic and detrital quartz can be distinguished, as well as secondary overgrowths, ghosts of the original fabric, and cementation sequences.
+Such observations are important for discerning various geological and mineralogical aspects, particularly in oil exploration.

 Metamorphism

-CL is useful to unravel deformation features (e.g., microfractures) or fluid migration pathways in crystalline as well as in sedimentary rocks.
-For instance, it has been demonstrated that CL is an excellent tool to distinguish brittle or ductile deformation processes during sandstone diagenesis.
-On the other hand, CL can reveal fluid migration due to hydrothermal alteration or pro- and retrograde metamorphic conditions which are often not recognized by conventional polarizing microscopy.
+CL is useful for unraveling deformation features (e.g., microfractures) or fluid migration pathways in crystalline and sedimentary rocks.
+For instance, it has been demonstrated that CL is an excellent tool for distinguishing brittle or ductile deformation processes during sandstone diagenesis.
+On the other hand, CL can reveal fluid migration due to hydrothermal alteration or pro- and retrograde metamorphic conditions often not recognized by conventional polarizing microscopy.